gauron99/timeLogger/README.md

-1. Every print has to have a try-except wrap because if terminal is closed and print statement is reached by the program, its going to try and execute it (aka print the message) & because no terminal window is available, its gonna shut down the whole app
+1. Every print has to have a try-except wrap because if terminal is closed and print statement is reached by the program, its going to try and execute it (aka print the message) & because no terminal window is available, its gonna shut down the whole app -- how to see some error messages? - print output to file or something